Audacy, Inc.

 Audacy, Inc. is an American broadcasting company based in Philadelphia, Pennsylvania.
-Founded in 1968 as Entercom Communications Corporation, it is the second largest radio company in the United States, owning 235 radio stations across 48 media markets.
+Founded in 1968 as Entercom Communications Corp., it is the second largest radio company in the United States, owning over 220 radio stations across 47 media markets.

 In November 2017, the company merged with CBS Radio.
-The transaction was structured as an exchange offer whereby owners of CBS Corporation common shares (i.e., not the multiple-voting shares held by National Amusements) at the time of the merger could elect to exchange their shares for Entercom shares corresponding to a 72% stake in the combined company.
+The transaction was structured as an exchange offer whereby owners of CBS Corporation common shares (i.e., not the multiple-voting shares held by CBS Corp parent company National Amusements) at the time of the merger could elect to exchange their shares for Entercom shares corresponding to a 72% stake in the combined company.
+The company changed its name from Entercom to Audacy on March 30, 2021.
+On April 9, the ticker symbol on the New York Stock Exchange changed from "ETM" to "AUD".

+Audacy emerged from bankruptcy on September 30, 2024, and is now a privately owned company.
+The new ownership group includes Soros Fund Management (which has controlling interest) as part of their other audio investments.

 History

 Joseph M. Field founded the company as Entertainment Communications (which would later be shortened to Entercom) on October 21, 1968, on the conviction that FM broadcasting, then in its infancy, would eventually surpass AM broadcasting as the leading radio broadcast band.